 The second way I teach respect is by encouraging my son to respect adults. me included.
 When it comes to me, I need to create an environment where he can make mistakes without jeopardising our relationship.
 I need to develop enough self-respect that I don’t depend on a 9-year-old to bolster my self-esteem.
 Of course, I also need to live a life that’s worthy of his respect, which is a lot easier to say than to do.

 What are you saying?

 The title of “Dad” is not about my son respecting me, but about me respecting the fact that, as a father, I have responsibilities towards him.
-As such, being “Dad” is a hard road to tread.
-It is a role at which I constantly fail, but at the same time… it is one that I wouldn’t trade it for the word.
+As such, being “Dad” is a hard road to walk.
+It is a role at which I constantly fail; but at the same time, it is one that I wouldn’t trade for the world.